mission statement

 -Dr. Maulana Karenga (creator of Kwanzaa)

-To raise awareness and dialogue surrounding racism (past and present), white supremacy, and antiracism
+To raise awareness and engage in dialogue surrounding racism (past and present), white supremacy, and antiracism

-To work against racist laws, policies, and practices in VA and nation-wide
+To dismantle racist laws, policies, and practices in VA and nation-wide

 Our Antiracism Ministry meets every second Tuesday at 7:30pm on Zoom to work together to fulfill our purposes.
-We raise awareness and dialogue surrounding racism, white supremacy, and what it means to be antiracist by screening films, offering presentations, holding discussions, book studies, field trips, and presentations from outside speakers.
+We raise awareness and engage in dialogue about racism, white supremacy, and what it means to be antiracist by viewing and discussing films, holding discussions, book studies, field trips, and presentations from outside speakers.
+We celebrate Martin Luther King Jr. Day and Juneteenth with special events.
 We work against racist policies by partnering with the UCC's Justice and Witness Action Network, and participating in the Network's Faith and Democracy Campaign as appropriate.
-Finally, we foster a comfortable environment for people of color in our congregation by paying attention to representation in the physical space and in our worship together.
+Finally, we pay attention to representation in the physical space and in our worship together.

 Would you like to join us?
 Please send an email to antiracism@lrucc.org to receive monthly Zoom meeting links, and keep your eye out for event announcements!